 - 1. Open the customer page or a ticket of the customer. - 2.
-Click Reactivate in the customer's context menu. - 3.
+Click the Reactivate button in the header section. - 3.
 The customer is reactivated but he does not get his tickets back (in case his tickets were transferred to another customer before deactivating him).
 If the customer is a company, its contacts remain deactivated.
 You have to reactivate them one by one.